wp-plugins/hotspots/readme.txt

 Hotspots Analytics is the most advanced free analytics plugin for WordPress websites including heatmaps, user activity and custom event tracking.
 It can be a great compliment to Google Analytics and provides support for responsive web design and touch screen devices.

 The key features of the plugin are:

-* Heatmaps of mouse clicks and touch screen taps overlayed on your webpage (You can launch the heatmap for a page from wp-admin or simply add ?drawHeatmap=true to the URL),
+* Heatmaps of mouse clicks and touch screen taps overlayed on your webpage (You can launch the heatmap for a page from wp-admin or simply add ?drawHeatmap=true to the URL)
-* Different heatmaps are drawn to cater for responsive web design,
+* Different heatmaps are drawn to cater for responsive web design
-* Each page on your website has it’s own heatmap,
+* Each page on your website has it's own heatmap
-* Track user activity including page views, AJAX actions, mouse clicks, touchscreen taps and custom JavaScript events,
+* Track user activity including page views, AJAX actions, mouse clicks, touchscreen taps and custom JavaScript events
-* It’s free and there’s no sign up or registration required!,
+* It's free and there's no sign up or registration required!
-* All data is stored on your own WordPress database,
+* All data is stored on your own WordPress database
 * All data is viewed in your WordPress admin.
-No need to go to a third party website.,
+No need to go to a third party website.
 * To be able to view the heatmaps, your WordPress theme must be HTML5 compliant and you need to use an Internet browser which supports HTML5 canvas.

 Here's a demo in debug mode: http://danielpowney.com/hotspots-analytics?drawHeatmap=true